123outerme/CoSprite/README.md

 # Piston

-A better 2D engine based on outermeSDL, my other attempt at an engine
+A new attempt at a 2D engine after outermeSDL really fell short in terms of usability.